grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 Note that mydsp_poly class is also ready for MIDI control and can react to `keyon/keyon` and `pitchWheel` messages.
 You can also add other MIDI control parameters directly in the dsp source code.
 See [Controlling with MIDI](http://faust.grame.fr/examples/2016/13/01/organ.html) post for more informations.

+#### Testing polyphonic instruments ####

+Several architecture files and associated scripts have been updated to handle polyphonic instruments:

+- use **faustcaqt -poly foo.dsp** to create a polyphonic CoreAudio/QT application on OSX.
+By default the application will create 4 voices.
+Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance),
+- use **faustcaqt -poly -midi foo.dsp** to create a polyphonic and MIDI controllable CoreAudio/QT application on OSX.
+By default the application will create 4 voices.
+Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance),
+- use **faustjaqt -poly  foo.dsp** to create a polyphonic JACK/QT application on Linux and OSX.
+By default the application will create 4 voices.
+Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance),
+- use **faustjaqt -poly -midi foo.dsp** to create a polyphonic and MIDI controllable JACK/QT application on Linux and OSX.
+By default the application will create 4 voices.
+Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance).

 ### Polyphonic instrument as plugin ###

 The previously described polyphonic architecture has been written to develop standalone applications and it still rather basic.
 Note that much more sophisticated polyphonic aware plugins have already been developed: